Haruto-Tateishi/Lab-Work/README.md

 	- Infer human (non)synonymous DFE(s) using the PRFratio method.
 For this, we need to define a set of SNPs potentially neutral.
 In Drosophila melanogaster, we saw that SNPs from short-introns (< 86 bp) were a good candidate.
 For Humans, we are going to start testing SNP from non-regulatory, intergenic regions and use the folded SFS derived from these SNPs as the denominator for the ratio between two SFSs, where the numerator would be either a synonymous or a nonsynonymous SFS.
 The goal is to obtain a better version of DFEs that accounts for demography (a characteristic of the PRFratio method) and that uses a more appropriate set of neutral SNPs.
 It opens for the possibility of measuring selection on different genomic features like: regulatory regions, transcription factor binding sites, UTRs etc, and for measuring selection on synonymous codon pairs (one of the goals of the multiclass synonymous sites project).

 2. BED files I used
-	- ENCODE cCREs(reg)
+	- geneHancer(reg)
 	- ORegAnno(reg)
-	- RefSeq Func Elems(reg)
+	- ENCODE(reg)
 	- NCBI RefSeq(exon/intron)
 	- CpG island(CpG)
+	- FASTA file for hg19

 3. Human Genome ID
-	- GRCh38/hg38
+	- GRCh37.75/hg19

 4. Annotation tools for SNPs (synonymous, nonsynonymous, intergenic, etc)
 	- SNPEff

 5. Dataset I used
-	- vcf file from 1000 genome project, phase 3
+	- vcf file from 1000 genome project, phase 3, hg19
-	- 3 BED files from UCSC genome browser
+	- 5 BED files and other files from UCSC genome browser

 6. Sample information of vcf
 	- super population